earthmabus/amazon-homepage-www_michaelpopovich_com/README.md

 Instructions from:
 - https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/getting-started-secure-static-website-cloudformation-template.html

-After deployment, your browser will get errors when they https://www.michaelpopovich.com (inspect the page -- fonts will not have been downloaded, inline script in the index.html won't be run, and selfie won't be visible).
-To get the site to load properly, you'll need to update the CSP (in the *Response Headers* in the *Policy* associated) with the newly created **CloudFront** distribution with the following:
+After deployment, your browser will get errors when visiting https://www.michaelpopovich.com (inspect the page to see the errors -- fonts will not have been downloaded, inline script in the index.html won't execute, and picture/selfie won't be visible on the page).
+To get the site to load properly, update the CSP (in the *Response Headers* in the *Policy* associated) within the newly created **CloudFront** distribution with the following content:
 ```
 default-src 'none';
 img-src 'self';